Encrypt data stored in Amazon EBS volumes attached to Amazon ECS tasks - Amazon Elastic Container Service

 • Snapshots created from the volume

-• New volumes created from snapshots
+• New volumes created from encrypted snapshots

 Customer managed KMS key policy

-To encrypt an EBS volume that's attached to your task by using your customer managed key, you must configure your KMS key policy to ensure that the IAM role that you use for volume configuration has the necessary permissions to use the key.
+To encrypt an EBS volume that's attached to your task by using a customer managed key, you must configure your KMS key policy to ensure that the IAM role that you use for volume configuration has the necessary permissions to use the key.
 The key policy must include the kms:CreateGrant and kms:GenerateDataKey* permissions.
 The kms:ReEncryptTo and kms:ReEncryptFrom permissions are necessary for encrypting volumes that are created using snapshots.
 If you want to configure and encrypt only new, empty volumes for attachment, you can exclude the kms:ReEncryptTo and kms:ReEncryptFrom permissions.

 The following JSON snippet shows key policy statements that you can attach to your KMS key policy.
-Using these statements will provide access for ECS to use the key for encrypting the EBS volume.
+Using these statements will provide access for Amazon ECS to use the key for encrypting the EBS volume.
 To use the example policy statements, replace the user input placeholders with your own information.
 As always, only configure the permissions that you need.

 { "Effect": "Allow", "Principal": { "AWS": "arn:aws:iam::111122223333:role/ecsInfrastructureRole" }, "Action": "kms:DescribeKey", "Resource":"*" }, { "Effect": "Allow", "Principal": { "AWS": "arn:aws:iam::111122223333:role/ecsInfrastructureRole" }, "Action": [ "kms:GenerateDataKey*", "kms:ReEncryptTo", "kms:ReEncryptFrom" ], "Resource":"*", "Condition": { "StringEquals": { "kms:CallerAccount": "aws_account_id", "kms:ViaService": "ec2.region.amazonaws.com" }, "ForAnyValue:StringEquals": { "kms:EncryptionContextKeys": "aws:ebs:id" } } }, { "Effect": "Allow", "Principal": { "AWS": "arn:aws:iam::111122223333:role/ecsInfrastructureRole" }, "Action": "kms:CreateGrant", "Resource":"*", "Condition": { "StringEquals": { "kms:CallerAccount": "aws_account_id", "kms:ViaService": "ec2.region.amazonaws.com" }, "ForAnyValue:StringEquals": { "kms:EncryptionContextKeys": "aws:ebs:id" }, "Bool": { "kms:GrantIsForAWSResource": true } } }